McYoloSwagHam/win3wm/README.md

 - [ ] CrashHandling (restart on crash)
 - [ ] Focus system similar to i3wm (current focus system is basic)
 - [ ] Handle disconnecting and reconnecting displays during runtime
+## issues
+feel free to ask questions or put suggestions by opening an issue.
+I'd be glad to discuss these things
 ## Showcase